 How Arrest Warrants are Executed

-When an arrest warrant is executed in El Paso, Boulder, or Pitkin County, the police go to homes and businesses looking for the person they are going to arrest.
+When an arrest warrant is executed in El Paso, Boulder, or Pitkin County, the police go to homes and businesses looking for the person they're going to arrest.
 As criminal defense attorneys, we have seen the police go out of their way to embarrass our clients by making the arrest in front of coworkers or neighbors.
 Police officers are often power-hungry.
 They think this embarrassment is justified because you have exercised your right to remain silent and refused to speak with them.

 After a Meeting

 Often, the police will ask you to come to the police station to talk.
 During this meeting they gather evidence to use against you in court.
-At the end of this meeting, they arrest you anyway, only now you have provided statements and evidence against yourself.
+At the end of this meeting, they arrest you anyway, only now you have provided statements and evidence against you.

 Give Up Your Rights